Personalized Learning, Personalized Space: Design Implications for Personalized Learning

 Principal and Director of Research, HKS, Inc.

 Dr. Upali Nanda is Principal and Director of Research for global architectural firm HKS, where she spearheads research projects globally.
-She also serves as Executive Director for the non-profit Center for Advanced Design Research and Education and teaches as Associate Professor of Practice at the Taubman School of Architecture and Urban Planning at University of Michigan.
+She also serves as Executive Director for the non-profit Center for Advanced Design Research and Education and teaches as Associate Professor of Practice at the Taubman College of Architecture and Urban Planning at University of Michigan.
 She serves on the board of directors for HKS and the Academy of Neuroscience for Architecture.
 Her doctoral work on “Sensthetics” has been published as a book available on Amazon.com.
 Her award-winning research has been widely published and cited in peer-reviewed journals and mainstream media.
 In 2015, Upali was recognized as one of the top 10 most influential people in Healthcare Design by Healthcare Design magazine.
 In 2018, she was honored by Architectural Record with the Women in Architecture Innovator Award.
 In 2019, she was recognized as one of nine people shaping American design by Specify Magazine from Metropolis.

 Giyoung Park, PhD, AIA